Contents

 The most successful models are Celestron Schmidt-Cassegrain OTAs – see the full data in the Best Telescopes For Planetary Imaging.

-What’s the best ZWO camera for EAA?
+What is the best ZWO camera for EAA?

-- Has a fast frame rate
+- Fast frame rate

-- Is relatively cheap
+- Relatively cheap

 If you want to read more about this, see our guide to Electronically Assisted Astronomy.